Radar OSS or Radar Cloud? An Honest Take on When to Use Each

 Radar OSS launched in January.
 Radar Cloud launched a month later.
 Since then, we've watched people agonize over the choice in ways that don't match how we actually think about it internally.
 This post is our attempt to stop that agonizing.

 Radar OSS and Radar Cloud are the same tool for most of what you do day to day.
-Same UI conventions, same keyboard shortcuts, same views: Resources, Topology, Timeline, Helm, Traffic.
+Same UI conventions, same keyboard shortcuts, same views: Resources, Topology, Timeline, Helm, GitOps, Traffic, Cluster audit, MCP.
 Same SharedInformer foundation under the hood.
-The React frontend is literally the same codebase, with fleet-scoped views layered on top for Radar Cloud.
+The React frontend is literally the same codebase, with fleet-scoped views layered on top for Cloud.

 If you've used one, you already know the other.
 There is no relearning tax.